Become a Ski Patroller or Mountain Host

 Click the following link to learn more about being a patroller with the National Ski Patrol System, Inc.:

+Our patrol also has a Mountain Host Unit.
 As an additional set of eyes at the ski area, Mountain Hosts are trained in basic first aid skills and can be considered the “First Responders” for the Patroller’s they work with.
 When required, a Mountain Host can initiate life saving measures prior to the arrival of a Patroller with medical equipment.
 In order to be qualified as an NSP Mountain Host, a Candidate must have a CPR certificate in “CPR & AED for the First Responder”, and complete the NSP online course “Outdoor First Care”.
 Once they have completed the online program, they participate in an 8 hour hands-on instructional class taught by NSP certified instructors.
 The end of the class a written test as well as a hands-on test scenario is given.